cosmos/cosmos-sdk/docs/spec/auth/subkeys_proposal.md

 }
 ```

-If a `StdSignature.PubKeyIndex` is 0, this means that the account's "master" PubKey should be used to verify the signature.
-If the `StdSignature.PubKeyIndex` is `> 0`, it verifies the signature using the corresponding **1-indexed** SubKey in the SubKeyAccount.SubKeys slice.
+If a `StdSignature.PubKeyIndex` is 0, this means that the account's "master" PubKey (the `SubKeyAccount.PubKey`) should be used to verify the signature.
+If the `StdSignature.PubKeyIndex` is `> 0`, it verifies the signature using the corresponding **1-indexed** SubKey in the `SubKeyAccount.SubKeys` slice.
 Note, the SubKeys slice is 1-indexed rather than 0-indexed because the 0 index is used to refer to the master PubKey.
 See pseudocode below:

 ```
 if stdSig.PubKeyIndex == 0 {